alloba/book-of-hours-notes/Book Of Hours/books/The Time of Division.md

 ## Description
 The Time of Division

-In which Amira Zahra prophesies the events later known as the Intercalate, when the Hour called [[Sun-In-Splendour]] will be divided.
+In which Amira Zahra prophesies the events later known as the Intercalate, when the Hour called [[The Sun-In-Splendour]] will be divided.
 ### Partial Study Description
 I'm Reading...